geovedi/nmt-playground/scripts/lamtram-average.md

 # Lamtram Averaged Models

 Models ensemble generally improves the translation quality but reduces the speed and requires bigger memory.
-Here, we can use the alternative method by weight averaging, where the produced single model is element-wise parameters average of the several identic models.
+Here, we can use the alternative method by weight averaging, where the produced single model is element-wise average of the several identic models' parameters.

-The original models used in this experiment is trained with Adam optimizer with learning rate `0.001` after 1 epoch and continued with SGD with learning rate `0.05'.
+The original models used in this experiment is trained with Adam optimizer with learning rate `0.001` after 1 epoch and continued with SGD with learning rate `0.05`.

 ## Test Result (10,000 sentences)